-- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" Section on page 7 of this manual.
+- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" section on page 7 of this manual.
 Verify that the belt is tracking and the shear gate (if used) is properly set. - 2.
 Verify that all associated electrical equipment is properly connected per the supplied interwiring diagram. - 3.
-Verify that the data on the design data sheet included with this manual is correct and modify if required. - 4.
+Verify data on design data sheet sent with this manual is correct and modify if required. - 4.
 Refer to the supplied integrator/controller manual for calibration and configuration information.